yasu24/Telling-Story-with-Data/final-project-part2.md

 <img src="Coef_top_bottom3.png" width="800"/>

 If we focus on each regulation, The most significant impacted law is "Training Required to Purchase Guns", which has 9.09 people per 100,000 people.

 This regulation is implemented in only 9 states, therefore, the remaining 41 states can reduce the number of deaths potentially.

-Interestingly, the "No Guns in Bars" regulation has the lowest impact with a rate of 0.46, suggesting that restrictions on guns in bars have a lesser influence on gun-related deaths.
+Interestingly, one of the lowest impact regulations, the "No Guns in Bars" has an impact with a rate of 0.46, suggesting that restrictions on guns in bars have a lesser influence on gun-related deaths.

+### Notes and Future Improvement

 It's important to note that this is merely a binary (yes/no) analysis and a more in-depth examination is necessary.
 For instance, while the study mentions a "waiting period", we need to consider the exact length of time people must wait after purchasing before actually receiving their guns.

+### Conclusion

 In conclusion, this analysis has identified specific areas of regulation that can significantly reduce gun-related tragedies.
 While the current study employed a binary approach, future research would benefit from more nuanced methodologies, such as machine learning, to extract deeper insights from the data.